 • Equalization techniques.
 Per-channel/singer versus equalizing everything.

-• Limiters, expanders, compressors… These all sound like they belong under the hood of your car.
+• Limiters, expanders, compressors… These sound like they belong under the hood of your car.

 • Decibels, a.k.a. dB and logarithmic math.
 Why closer and louder is not what you want.